fe-data/fe-docs/docs/usage/events.rst

    See the screenshot above.
 There is a scankey for all tickets for the main entrance and a separate scankey for the ``Gold (Backstage)`` ticket with the level set to ‘**1**’.
 This means that before you can scan a backstage ticket it must have been scanned at the main entrance.
 If you have multiple ticket types that are allowed to go backstage, just add them to :guilabel:`Scan tickets` separated by a comma.
 Mind you: make sure the name of the ticket matches one (or more) ticket types you have defined in the `Tickets tab`_.
 The fields are case sensitive.
 **5. Addition on 4.
 Backstage visitors can also pickup a free cocktail** The same definition as example 4, but just add 1 unique scankey for the ``Gold (Backstage)`` ticket, the level should be set to 1 and give it a name (“*Free cocktail*”).
+**6. Cycling tour with several checkpoints**
+   Make a start scan (level 0) at the beginning of the tour and a scan key (level 1) for each checkpoint.
+Optionally, you can do a level 9 (Exit scan) at the end of the tour and, for example, give the participants a reminder medal when they have completed all the checkpoints.
+The latter is easy to check in the :doc:`Scan App<../apps/scan>`.

 ----